skupperproject/refdog/input/concepts/access-token.md

 valid, the accepting site sends the remote site the TLS credentials and connection endpoints required to create a link to the accepting site.

-Access tokens have limited redemptions and limited lifespans.
-By default, they can be redeemed only once, and they expire 15 minutes after being issued.
-You can set custom limits by configuring the access grant.

 <figure>
   <img src="images/access-token-1.svg"/>